-The Customs Sub-Committee is a body set up by an agreement, namely Association Agreement between the European Union and the European Atomic Energy Community and their Member States, of the one part, and the Republic of Moldova, of the other part.
+The Customs Sub-Committee is a body set up by an agreement, namely the Association Agreement between the European Union and their Member States, of the one part, and Ukraine, of the other part.

 The act which the Customs Sub-Committee is called upon to adopt constitutes an act having legal effects.